 Lien releases and lien waivers are related documents that may be necessary at certain times when payment has been made or an existing lien has been satisfied.

-When and how these documents should be used can get complicated and confusing, however, and this is why the assistance of a reputable construction law attorney can be invaluable.
+When and how these documents should be used can get complicated and confusing, however, and this is why the assistance of a reputable commercial litigation attorney can be invaluable.
 For strong legal guidance with mechanic’s liens in Alabama, contact Stone Crosby, P.C.
 Message us online or call our Daphne, AL office at (251) 626-6696 to set up a consultation with one of our attorneys.